- 500g carrots

 2. Make the curry paste: peel the garlic cloves and ginger and pop them into a small food processor.
 Separate the coriander stalks and leaves (save the leaves for later).
 Add the stalks to the processor along with the remaining 2 tsp tikka spice blend, a pinch of salt and pepper and 1 tbsp oil.
 Whizz till finely chopped.
 No processor?
 See our tip for making your curry paste the old-fashioned way.

 3. Peel the onions and finely slice them.
 Pour 1 tbsp oil into a medium-sized pan and warm over a medium heat.
 Slide in the onions and spoon in the curry paste.
 Fry for 5 mins, stirring occasionally, till the onions have slightly softened.

 4. While the onions cook, dice the tomatoes.
 Measure out 300ml boiling water in a jug and crumble in the stock cube.
 Stir to dissolve.

 5. Tip the rice into the pan with the onions.
 Slide in the tomatoes and pour in the stock.
 Bring to the boil, then cover the pan and reduce the heat to a gentle simmer.
 Cook for 10-15 mins, stirring occasionally, till the rice is tender and the stock has been absorbed.

-8. Fluff the rice up and divide between 2 warm plates.
-Top with the roast carrots, toasted almonds, sizzling spring onions .
+8. Fluff the rice and divide it between 2 warm plates.
+Top with the roasted carrots, toasted almonds and sizzling spring onions.
 Garnish with coriander leaves to serve.